sweet-tooth-clojure/todo-example/README.md

 `:on-keyup`, nothing!
 How does `input` do it?

-The overall strategy is to create a partialized function, `input`, that closes over the value `[:home-new-todo-list :create]`. `input` uses that value, along with the argument `:todo-list/title`, to create event handlers that will update the attribute's value in the global state atom at the path `[:form :home-new-todo-list :create :buffer :todo-list/title]`.
+The overall strategy is to create a partialized function, `input`, that closes over the form's name, `[:home-new-todo-list :create]`. `input` uses that name, along with the argument `:todo-list/title`, to create event handlers that will update the attribute's value in the global state atom at the path `[:form :home-new-todo-list :create :buffer :todo-list/title]`.
 It likewise creates subscriptions for the attribute's buffer and its errors.

 These subscriptions and event handlers are wired up to an HTML form element.
 The result—the return value of the `input`